 Art Wolfe's stunning photographic images and books have interpreted and recorded the world's wildlife, landscapes and native cultures, inspiring people to celebrate and protect these precious assets.
 This intimate and upbeat series offers unique insights on nature, cultures, environmental issues and the new realm of digital photography.
 Viewers experience remote and awe-inspiring places through Wolfe's lens, whether documenting the behavior of wild grizzlies in isolated coastal Alaska, marveling at the dreamscapes of the Bolivian Altiplano, navigating fjords in the icy oasis of South Georgia Island, or capturing unique cultures on the edge of extinction in Ethiopia's Omo Valley.

-Bolivia: The Altiplano (#101) Duration: 26:46 STEREO TVG
+Mexico: Baja (#209) Duration: 26:46 STEREO TVG

 - KQED Life: Sat, Apr 5, 2014 -- 3:00pm email reminder

 The Making of Travels to the Edge (#211) Duration: 26:46 STEREO TVG

 - KQED Life: Sat, Apr 19, 2014 -- 3:00pm email reminder